lobvh/dog-vs-cat-flask-api/README.md

 To run this, cd to working directory and type 'python api.py'.
 You will be provided with a local server (ex. http://127.0.0.1:12000/).
 Follow that 'link'.

 Be advised that if you put a picture of something that is not cat/dog you might get gibberish results.
-As expected, since layers hold the nouances of dogs and cats, and can't generalize.
+As expected, since layers hold the nouances of dogs and cats, and <i>can't</i> generalize.

 Good luck, and feel free to ask me if you have any questions!